cocos/cocos-docs/en/cocos-service/agc-applinking.md

 | Link display in card form | Uses a sharing identifier to display a link of App Linking as a card, which will attract more users on social media. |
 | Data statistics | Records the data of all link-related events, such as numbers of link taps, first app launches, and non-first app launches, for you to conduct analysis. |

-### Working Principles
+### Create a link of App Linking

 You can create a link of App Linking in any of the following modes:

-- Creating a link in AppGallery Connect
+1. Creating a link in AppGallery Connect

-- Creating a link by calling APIs on the client
+2. Creating a link by calling APIs on the client

-- Manually constructing a link
+3. Manually constructing a link

-When a link is tapped, an action will be triggered based on the link opening mode that you have specified and whether the user has installed your app.

-A link can be opened either in a **browser** or in your **app**, which is specified by you.

-- If you set the link as to be opened in a browser, a user can open the link in a browser either from a **mobile device** or **PC**.
-- If you set the link as to be opened in your app:
-  - When a user who has not installed the app taps the link, the user will be redirected to AppGallery (or a custom address) and instructed to install your app.
-After the user installs the app, the app will be launched and the in-app content will be displayed.
-  - When a user who has installed your app taps the link, the user will be directly redirected to the target in-app content.

-### Concepts
+The created links include **long link** and **short link**.
+The first two creation methods can create long/short links, while the third method can only create long links.

 #### Long link